Abroad - Any geographic location not in the aggregate United States, which includes the 50 states, the District of Columbia, and the other areas.

 Cohort - A group of individuals who have shared a particular experience during a particular time span; a specific group of students established for tracking purposes.

 College Catalog/Bulletin - The catalog provides information about the college, courses, services, policies and procedures and is published every academic year.

 College-Level Examination Program (CLEP) - Allows students to earn college credit without actually having to attend class.
 CLEP exams allow students to demonstrate knowledge they have obtained through independent study or prior life, work, or cultural experiences.

-College Credit Plus Program (CPP) - The goal of the College Credit Plus is to prepare Ohio students for college and career readiness.
+College Credit Plus Program (CCP) - The goal of the College Credit Plus is to prepare Ohio students for college and career readiness.
 Under the College Credit Plus program, qualified students in grades 7 through 12 have the opportunity to take non-sectarian college level-course work at an institution of higher education within the state.
 Students participating in College Credit Plus earn transcripted credit.